-Two other measures of county economic activity are room tax (Table 3-13), gaming license collections (Table 3-14) and real estate sales.
+Two other measures of county economic activity are room tax (Table 3-13) and gaming license collections (Table 3-14).
 Eureka County has 88 motel rooms, 6 eating establishments, 5 gaming and entertainment establishments, and 3 RV parks.
-Room tax collections continue to climb nearing \$100,000 annually.
+Room tax collections continue to climb nearing \$100,000 annually, but dropped during 2015 and 2016.
 Future increases in room tax revenues will depend upon the total number of hotel rooms in the County and the rates charged.
-In 2011, occupancy rates were very high due to mining exploration, construction and operating activity.
+In 2015 and 2016, occupancy rates were lower due to reduced mining exploration, construction and operating activity.